Ace the North Carolina Cosmetic Arts Test 2025 – Glam Up and Shine Bright!

 Question: 1 / 400

-Increased risk of infection and slower healing
+They reduce the risk of infection and disease transmission

 Get further explanation with Examzify DeepDiveBeta